vijayyande/my-own-ebooks/Cpp_Detailed_QA_Bank_Expanded.md

 **Answer:** Only the base-class subobject is assigned.
 Derived-specific state is not part of the destination base object and is therefore sliced away.

-## Chapter 16 — Templates and Generic Programming — More Questions
+## -> 16 — Templates and Generic Programming — More Questions

 ### Q445.
 What is a template type parameter?